Climate Impact Atlas for the BES islands

 The first Climate Impact Atlas for the BES islands will consist of three components:

-1. Climate statistics for Bonaire, Sint Eustatius and Saba
+1. Climate statistics for Bonaire, St. Eustatius and Saba

 2. A climate data viewer for Bonaire